xavierpernalete/event-based-cloudhub-worker-scaling/README.md

 - a retailer may anticipate increased product inquiries during an upcoming promotional campaign to be launched in the next few days, or
 - a utility may expect higher incident reports when a storm is forecasted to move into an area in the next few hours.

-In anticipation of such events that will bring adidtional workload/traffic to relevant Mule apps, operations personnel may want to prepare these Mule apps with additional workers to handle extra workload *before* the event occurs.
+In anticipation of such events that will bring additional workload/traffic to relevant Mule apps, operations personnel may want to prepare these Mule apps with additional workers to handle extra workload *before* the event occurs.
 Hence the solution for Event-based Scaling was created to address such scenarios.

 ## Scope